JimOfLeisure/c3sat/develop/doc/2020notes.md

 0x1 = Contact
 0x2 = ? unit in sight?
 Never spoke?
 Got this after saving after seeing new contact between turns
-    seems to mean have contact but never actually spoke (spoke & saved game immediately, changed to just 0x1 from 3) 0x8 = their foreign unit in civ territory, seen when my scout is in their territory. same if I have a warrier in their territory
+    seems to mean have contact but never actually spoke (spoke & saved game immediately, changed to just 0x1 from 3) 0x4 = ?
+Got this, 0x8, and 0x10 along with 0x1 after making peace and the civ having two archers left in my territory 0x8 = their foreign unit in civ territory, seen when my scout is in their territory. same if I have a warrier in their territory
+0x10 = ?
+Got this, 0x4, and 0x8 along with 0x1 after making peace and the civ having two archers left in my territory
 ```
   - 0xe94 : presumed start of int32 contact array.
 This is 0 for barb player
   - 0xe98: player 5 went from 00 to 03 when I made contact with player 5 ("cautious" towards me? doesn't seem to line up with a bit flag for player 1)